NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Hollow Star.md

 **Frequency** once per day

 **Effect** The _Hollow Star_ conjures an aberration to fight for you.
-This works like [[Spells/Summon Animal|Summon Animal]], except you summon a common creature that has the aberration trait and whose level is 3 or lower.
+This works like [[Summon Animal|Summon Animal]], except you summon a common creature that has the aberration trait and whose level is 3 or lower.

 *Source: Pathfinder #200: Seven Dooms for Sandpoint* *OGL*